What is your Sodium to Potassium ratio? Most people worry more about their cholesterol level but this ratio is your life vitality measurement.

-Sodium-Potassium Balance Importance – Na-K Balance
+Sodium-Potassium Balance Importance or Na to K Balance

-Your doctor may have talked to you about your electrolytes, your sodium, and potassium, but may not have explained why they are so important.
+Your doctor may have talked to you about your electrolytes, sodium, and potassium, but may not have explained why they are so important.
 They may have told you to decrease your sodium intake or your salt intake, and increase your potassium by taking supplements, eating bananas or apricots, or adjusting it with medication.

 What is the Na-K Ratio?